The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 Like, why on earth would anybody do that?

-It Lara must be wrong.
+Laura must be wrong.

-It cannot be true because it makes no sense, and I just don't believe it.
+It cannot be true because it makes no sense and I just don't believe it.

-And you know, in a way, it's kind of the beauty of who we are and where we are as a country, that we have such faith in our institutions and our leaders.
+And, you know, in a way, it's kind of the beauty of who we are and where we are as a country that we have such faith in our institutions and our leaders.

 It's taken a very long time for people to accept the degree to which the media has been deceptive.